 To help reduce the cost of water, GWD strives to operate all facilities cost-effectively and conservatively.
-This includes using high efficiency motors at the wells, purchasing treatment chemicals through a multi-town consortium to get the lowest prices possible, and diligently performing significant levels of in-house repairs and maintenance.
+This includes using high efficiency motors at the wells, purchasing treatment chemicals through a multi-town consortium to get the lowest prices possible, and performing much of the repairs and maintenance with GWD staff.